andreasCaesario/amartha-andreas/README.md

 # Amartha - Loan Engine API

-A comprehensive loan management system built with **Go**, **Gin Framework**, and **SQLite** using **Clean Architecture** principles.
+A loan management system built with **Go**, **Gin Framework**, and **SQLite** using **Clean Architecture** principles.
 This system manages the complete loan lifecycle from proposal through disbursement with strict state management, business rules validation, email notifications, and file upload capabilities.

 ## 🚀 Features